 View your account online

-What entitles me to claim housing benefit?
+What is housing benefit?

 How much local housing allowance can I get?

 Make a claim online

 Report a change in circumstances

 The benefit cap